 Life changed and High School became filled with the unexpected: evangelism, discipleship, forgiving bullies and being mentored by men like Ray Schmautz, the young John McArthur, Dennis Agajanian and Ben Patterson.
 After High School I joined Campus Life staff and pursued college degrees in fine arts and astronomy.
-Those were the days of the Jesus Movement, and I attended Calvary Chapel of Costa Mesa and got involved in some of their many ministries.
+Those were the days of the Jesus Movement, and I attended Calvary Chapel of Costa Mesa and got involved in their many ministries.

 The years since have been my most exhilarating, exhausting and fulfilling—I’m breathless and blessed.
 Above all, my love for Jesus still grows—He’s everything to me.
 He forgave my sins and taught me to forgive, chased me down when I ran and took me down when I got cocky.
 He cared when I didn’t, stayed faithful when I wasn’t and loved me when I hated.
 I am His forever.

 Maybe He’s chasing you, too.
 Let Him catch up—He won’t hurt you.
 He saves.